How we assess single company opportunities

 - Information rights – this allows us to request and collate the information we use to prepare our six-monthly investor updates, tracking actual performance against plan;

-- Right to appoint a Non-Executive Director to represent the interest of minority investors, should we consider it necessary;
+- Right to request appointment of a Non-Executive Director to represent the interest of minority investors, should we consider it necessary;

-- Typical Board and shareholder level consent rights are in place as well as an independent remuneration committee – this means management teams need board and/ or shareholder consent to do things outside of their business plan, such as unbudgeted capital expenditure or raising debt.
+- Typical Board and shareholder level consent rights are in place as well as an independent remuneration committee – this means management teams need board and/ or shareholder consent to do certain things outside of their business plan, such as unbudgeted capital expenditure or raising debt or issuing more equity.

 Wealth Club does not take a seat on the board so cannot influence the business the same way as is usually the case with institutional investors taking a full board position.

 What are the risks?

 The main risk, common to all EIS investments, is that you are investing in young and unproven companies.
 They are statistically more likely to fail than their larger counterparts, so you could lose some or all your capital.

 This risk is even greater when you invest in a single company rather than a portfolio or fund: there is no diversification so if the company fails you have nothing to fall back on.

 A common rule of thumb for venture investing in startups is that out of a 10-company portfolio, you should expect three or four to fail completely, three or four to return capital and one or two to do well, in some cases well enough to outweigh the losses on the other investments.
 You should not invest money you cannot afford to lose.

-Typically the companies we offer our investors are at later stage and more developed than startups.
+Typically, the companies we offer our investors are later stage and more developed than startups.
 Our review process should also help mitigate some of the risks, but this remains a high-risk area of investment.